cs-open-project/projectsfound/README.md

 Description: Gluten is a middle layer responsible for offloading JVM-based SQL engines' execution to native engines.

 介绍: Gluten 是负责将基于JVM的SQL引擎的执行转到本地引擎执行的中间层（用于加速 Spark SQL等）。

+### GraphAr[Incubating]

+Description: GraphAr is an open-source and language-independent data file format designed for efficient graph data storage and retrieval.

+介绍: GraphAr is an open-source and language-independent data file format designed for efficient graph data storage and retrieval.

+### HertzBeat[Incubating]

+Description: HertzBeat is an easy-to-use, open source, real-time monitoring system.
+It features an agentless architecture, high-performance clustering, Prometheus compatibility, and powerful custom monitoring and status page building capabilities.

+介绍: HertzBeat is an easy-to-use, open source, real-time monitoring system.
+It features an agentless architecture, high-performance clustering, Prometheus compatibility, and powerful custom monitoring and status page building capabilities.

 ### HoraeDB[Incubating]